Exact description of fermionic reservoirs via purified damped ancillary fermions: Purified Pseudofermion Model for Fermionic Reservoirs

+where $C_{\text{X},l}^\sigma(t)$ denotes the correlations of the $l$th type X purified pseudofermion, as listed in Table~\ref{tab:ppf}.
+Similarly with the original pseudofermion theory, this equivalence condition ensures that this effective model is capable of reproducing the reduced density matrix $\rho_S(t)$ in Eq.~(\ref{eq:rhoS}) and the nonequilibrium particle current $I$ in Eq.~(\ref{eq:currop}) of the original open model defined in Sec.~\ref{sec:model}.

+The remaining task is to define the free parameters appearing in $C_{\text{X},l}^\sigma(t)$, including the coupling amplitudes $\lambda_{\text{X},l}$, energies $\epsilon_{\text{X},l}$ and decay rates $\gamma_{\text{X},l}$.
+To this end, we can employ the AAA algorithm~\cite{doi:10.1137/16M1106122,10.1063/5.0209348} to generate the following decompositions in terms of exponentials

-We note that, exponential decompositions in the form of Eq.~(\ref{eq:decomppos}) can be achieved with any given error tolerance using several existing fast algorithms, e.g., the AAA and the Prony algorithms, see Ref.~\cite{10.1063/5.0209348} and the references therein.
-In fact, these algorithms have been successfully used within the HEOM approach to extend its capability beyond the high temperature regime.
-As we demonstrate later, their application within our purified pseudofermion theory is also going to bring significant advantages in the modeling and simulation of fermionic reservoirs.
+where the parameters $w_l^\sigma\in\mathbb{C}$, $\epsilon_l^\sigma\in\mathbb{R}$, and $\gamma_l^\sigma\in\mathbb{R}_+$ are determined during the decomposition procedure, and $N_\sigma$ is the number of exponentials.
+Recall that $C^\sigma(t>0)$ represent the positive-time contributions of the correlation functions $C^\sigma(t)$ in Eq.~(\ref{eq:Ct}).
+To keep the presentation concise, we postpone the description of the AAA algorithm to the end of this section.
+Here, we highlight that this kind of exponential decompositions can in principle be made arbitrarily accurate by increasing $N_\sigma$, and can also be realized via several other algorithms, see Ref.~\cite{10.1063/5.0209348} and references therein.
+In fact, these algorithms have been successfully employed within the HEOM approach to extend its capability beyond the high-temperature regime.
+As we demonstrate here, their application within our purified pseudofermion theory is also going to bring significant advantages in the modeling and simulation of fermionic reservoirs.

-Comparing the two decompositions in Eqs.~(\ref{eq:decomppos}) and (\ref{eq:decompneg}) with the purified pseudofermion correlations listed in Table.~\ref{tab:ppf}, we conclude that the exponentials in Eq.~(\ref{eq:decomppos}) correspond to $N_+$ type II ($d_{+>}$) and $N_-$ type III ($d_{->}$) purified pseudofermions, while those in Eq.~(\ref{eq:decompneg}) correspond to $N_+$ type I ($d_{+<}$) and $N_-$ type IV ($d_{-<}$) purified pseudofermions, respectively.
-In other words, the state $\rho_\text{ppf}(t)$ describing the system $S$ and all purified pseudofermions obeys the following Lindblad-like master equation \begin{widetext}